Global economy wavers as world comes to standstill amid coronavirus epidemic

 Football matches are played without spectators and behind closed doors in Italy, while uncertainty hangs over the Olympic Games set to open in Tokyo in July.

-A total of 83,670 people have been infected with the virus worldwide, and 2,865 have died, according to data from official sources compiled by AFP.
+Over 84,000 people have been infected with the virus worldwide, and 2,800 have died, according to data from official sources compiled by AFP.

 If excess caution takes hold in the world’s largest economy, especially among American consumers, it could be a fatal blow to growth.